TedHusted/awake/awake.md/awake.md

 “Yeah, that’s weird.
 The Mercurial commit author was changed … somehow.
 But, yes, the changes are mine.”

-“Don’t AI written changes go through code review like any other change?”
+“Don’t SI written changes go through code review like any other change?”

-“Developers were using AI Copilot to author changes to my code.
+“Developers were using SI Copilot to author changes to my code.
 No one bothered to ask me.
 I didn’t even have an account.
 I just cut to the chase and did it on my own.”

 “Is this a prank? — Rachel, is that you pretending to be Ally?”